 Is beauty a blessing or a curse?
-Tamar, daughter of King David, might have asked that question.
+Tamar, daughter of King David, may have asked that question.
+She was beautiful but it only brought her trouble.

-Her father could not say 'no' to his children, and they grew up unruly, lawless.
+Her father could not say 'no' to his children, especially the sons, and they grew up unruly, lawless.
 When they hurt other people or did great damage, he let them get away with it.

 There were tragic results when their lawlessness got out of hand - as it did when the girl-child Tamar was raped by her half-brother Amnon.